bumbum-2403/DesignPatterns/README.md

 # DesignPatterns
-A list of all(almost) the design patterns explanatory implementation in JAVA
+A list of all(almost) the design patterns implementation in JAVA with simple use cases.
+Helpful for beginners !!!